 When you apply to university, you may think that all of the stress of applications is over; think again!
-Now that your courses are chosen, dreaded exams are finally over, there is the lovely (we wish) process of Student Finance!
+Now that your courses are chosen, dreaded exams are finally over; there is the lovely (we wish) process of Student Finance!

 Student Finance is run by the government and offers students financial aid during their time studying for a degree.
-They are separate from your university and UCAS so if you need to contact them about anything, or have enquiries you will have to contact Student Finance direct.
+They are separate from your university and UCAS so if you need to contact them about anything or have enquiries you will have to contact Student Finance direct.

-There are Tuition Fee loans, Maintenance Grants, Maintenance Loans, Special Support Grants and Disabled Student Allowance.
+There are Tuition Fee Loans, Maintenance Grants, Maintenance Loans, Special Support Grants and Disabled Student Allowance.

 Childcare Grants, Parents’ Learning Allowance, Adult Dependants’ Grant, Access to Learning Fund, Child Tax Credit, Income Support, National Scholarship Programme, and international students can apply for grants for help with travel.

 This is one of the main and most popular loans that students are eligible for.
 This covers rent and accommodation and living expenses.
 It is a lump sum to help with day-to-day and general living costs.
-Loans are not free money and you have to pay them back!
+Loans are not free money, and you have to pay them back!

 Student Finance can pay for your tuition fees, and this is mainly for full-time study.
 Now, degrees can cost up to £9,000 just to attend the course alone.
 Student Finance will pay the university for you, and then you pay the loan back when you earn enough money.

 It is best to apply as soon as you have decided to attend university.
 You need to register for a student finance online account to go through all of the steps.
-You are able to find the forms and fill them out and then send them if the online option isn’t available to you.
+You can find the forms and fill them out and then send them if the online option isn’t available to you.
 You may need to provide details of your household income, and get other adults to support your application.

 When you register you provide your UK passport details on your application, and Student Finance will tell you if you need to send photocopies of your passport, and if you don’t have one then your birth or adoption certificate.
 Never send your actual documents!
 Incase of losses or damages incurred on the way!
 You may need to provide your parents or your own P60s which is how much you earn each year.
 EU students will need to send their EU passport or identity card the first time they apply.